jl-beast/Super-Language-Specification/README.md

 ## Splash 5: Access Modifiers

 Due to the behavior of Super's (TM) Inheritance system, Access Modifiers do not do anything, however, we have included them as a means to assist with the spinybacked-orbweaver-sense (SOS) (TM).
 The Compiler will also give warnings when using something that is marked with the improper access modifiers.
-The following are the common access modifiers, there're a few more defined in the spec, but they are secret:
+The following are the common access modifiers, there're a few more defined in the spec somewhere around here, but they are secret:

 - heroic (default access modifier, available to everything Super (TM) without issue.)
 - secret (something hidden from the SOS, but still can be accessed by using coerce statements, see below.)